Sázava Monastery: History

-The monastery's founder Procopius was formally canonized in Sázava, in the presence of Ottokar, the first king of Bohemia, on 4 July 1204.
+The monastery's founder Procopius was formally canonized in Sázava, in the presence of Ottokar, the first hereditary king of Bohemia, on 4 July 1204.

 In the later 13th to 14th centuries, the Romanesque basilica was transformed into a Gothic one, intended as a monumental three-nave structure, which however remained unfinished.
 The monastery buildings were also rebuilt in the Gothic style.
 The Madonna of Sázava is a notable 14th-century fresco in the capitular hall, unusually depicting Mary, mother of Jesus walking alongside a child Jesus aged about five years old.

 Sázava was sacked by Hussite troops in 1421 and the monks were expelled, interrupting building activity.

 Over the following two centuries, the monastery had secular owners and fell into decay.

 In 1664, the monastery was again revived, bought by Seifert, abbot of the Břevnov and Broumov monasteries.

 The dilapidated buildings were reconstructed in the Baroque style by architect Vít Václav Kaňka.